-- planting forests to sequester carbon - protecting peatland to retain carbon stores
+- = planting forests to sequester carbon - a protection meatherd to retain carbon stores.

 GWRC must clearly state what it means by "protecting" peatland and exactly what form that protection would take.

 The Mangaroa peatland overlay encompasses over 75 individual landowners and not one single one has been consulted.